Code-Institute-Submissions/the-monkees-major-project-01/README.md

  ## UX

- My method for the UX Design was to use the software Sketch (https://www.sketchapp.com/).
+ My method for the UX Design was to use the software Sketch (https://www.sketchapp.com/) to help me plan better.

  ------